on January 30, 2016

 - Our Recommendation For You

 - Savings.
-MetLife claims customers save $500 a year on average, with their auto policies.
+MetLife claims customers save $500 a year on average, with their auto insurance policies.
 While your rates will differ, it gives you an idea of what your savings may amount to.

 - Quick and hassle-free claims payouts.
 MetLife’s Choice Program allows customers to choose where they would like any repairs to be handled—without fear of out-of-network consequences.
-If you do opt to use a MetLife suggested facility, its CARE program includes a concierge service to help you get back on the road.
+If you do opt to use a MetLife Insurance suggested facility, its CARE program includes a concierge service to help you get back on the road.

 - Flexible payment options.
-MetLife has easy payment options like payroll deductions so paying your premium works better with your needs.
+MetLife has easy payment options like payroll deductions so paying your insurance premium works better with your needs.

 - Poor customer ratings.
 According to JD Power, MetLife ranks below average on its customer experience.